Zechariah Chapter 12 Summary

 7. In verse 12, the household of David and the inhabitants of Jerusalem lament individually.
 How can we cultivate a spirit of personal repentance and sorrow for our sins, seeking renewal from the Lord?

-8. When each clan mourns apart in verse 13, what does this teach us about how can we support and uplift one another?
+8. When each clan mourns apart in verse 13, what does this teach us about how we can support and uplift one another?

 9. How does the portrayal of mourning as a time of intense sorrow and reflection in verses 10-14 underscore the power of repentance?
-How does should it motivate us to seek forgiveness and restoration with a contrite heart?
+How should it motivate us to seek forgiveness and restoration with a contrite heart?

 10. In the final verses of Zechariah 12, how does the return to God and recognition of His sovereignty by the inhabitants of Jerusalem set the stage for a profound spiritual revival and renewal?